GorkemKola/Path-Planning-on-ROS2/README.md

-This README file is to narrate Assignment 2 of Introduction to Robotics Lab

-In this assignment we were expected to implement a Robot Navigation system using A*, Dijkstra and RRT algorithms.
+Implementation of a Robot Navigation system using A*, Dijkstra and RRT algorithms (RRT is not DONE).

 My implementation is done by using ROS2 Humble;